 (x) to appoint an individual who will act as a point of contact for Controller, and coordinate and control compliance with this Exhibit, including the Security Standards detailed in Section 12 hereunder.

-5.1 Controller agrees that Processor may engage Sub-processors through written agreements to assist it in providing the Service and Processing Personal Data provided that such Sub-processors:
+5.1 Controller agrees that Processor may engage Sub-processors through written agreements to assist it in providing the Service including by Processing Personal Data provided that such Sub-processors:

 (i) agree to act only on Processor’s instructions when Processing the Personal Data (which instructions shall be consistent with Controller’s Processing instructions to Processor); and

-5.2 Processor shall remain liable to Controller for any Processing of Service Date by its direct or indirect Sub-processors under this Exhibit.
-Processor shall maintain an up-to-date list of the names and location of all Sub-processors used for the Processing of Personal Data under this Exhibit.
+5.2 Processor shall maintain an up-to-date list of the names and location of all Sub-processors used for the Processing of Personal Data under this Exhibit at https://www.complysci.com/gdpr-sub-processors/.
+Controller may be informed of new sub-processors by visiting this site.
 In the event Controller objects in good faith to the Processing of its Personal Data by any newly appointed Sub-processor, as described in this section 5.2, it shall immediately inform Processor of its reasons for such objection.
 Controller and Processor will use reasonable efforts to determine a way of addressing Controller’s objection without adversely impacting the Processor’s ability to deliver the Services.
 If Processor determines that it cannot accommodate Controller’s good faith objection, Processor shall notify Controller of such determination.
-Upon receipt of such notice, Controller may terminate the Agreement without penalty or liability (other than for fees due and owing to Processor for Services performed prior to such termination) such termination which shall be effective immediately upon written notice to Processor; provided the foregoing right of termination shall expire ten (10) days from Processor’s notice of such determination.
+Upon receipt of such notice, Controller may terminate the Agreement without penalty or liability (other than for fees due and owing to Processor for Services performed prior to such termination) and such termination which shall be effective immediately upon written notice to Processor; provided the foregoing right of termination shall expire ten (10) days from Processor’s notice of such determination.
 Processor shall, within thirty (30) days of its receipt of such termination notice from Controller, refund Controller the unused prorated portion of any prepaid fees for the period following the effective date of termination.

 6.1 The Parties acknowledge that Processor uses and relies upon third party auditors to verify the adequacy of its security measures related to the Services, including the security of the physical data centers from which Processor Processes Personal Data.
 Such audits: